minkeymouse/nowcasting-kr/CONTEXT.md

 - ✅ All critical development, verification, and quality assurance tasks completed
 - ✅ Report content complete, refined, and verified - Ready for PDF compilation

-**For Next Iteration (Iteration 25)**: Focus on PDF compilation (Task 2-5).
+**For Next Iteration (Iteration 26)**: Focus on PDF compilation (Task 2-5).
 Task 1 Pre-Compilation Checklist is complete (Iteration 24).
 All report content is complete and verified.
-Comparison results analysis completed (Iteration 23).
+Comparison results analysis completed (Iteration 25) - all results verified, breakdowns confirmed, no discrepancies found.
 Only remaining task is to compile LaTeX to PDF and verify page count (target: 20-30 pages) and formatting.

 ## Previous Updates (Iteration 20-21 - 2025-12-06)